 Ok, it’s two weeks (give or take) before Thanksgiving, and I have a confession to make.
 I’m one of THOSE people – the kind that is champing at the bit to get my Christmas on BEFORE Thanksgiving.
 There, I said it.
 Let the judging begin!
 But first, people, let’s think about this.
-This year, Thanksgiving’s on November 24th.
-If I waited until the 25th to decorate, that really only leaves THIRTY DAYS to celebrate Christmas!
+This year, Thanksgiving’s on November 23rd.
+If I waited until the 24th to decorate, that really only leaves THIRTY ONE DAYS to celebrate Christmas!

 I still love Christmas just like I did when I was little.
 There is SO MUCH WORK to do for Christmas when you’re an adult, and I will get to that a little later, but that won’t stop me from loving it.
 I love the decorating, because it reminds me of my Grandma, who was the Queen of Christmas.
 I knock myself out every year, trying to make it as special for my kids as she always made it for me.
 I love the smells of Christmas, mixing a homemade potpourri of water, orange slices, cinnamon sticks, cloves, and ginger, and letting it simmer all day long on the stove.